 Once the changes have been made to the brand site, pages can be directly submitted to Google through Google Search Console.
 As Google can crawl and index websites very quickly, there should not be too much concern around making changes to see what is working.

-For more information on how to adjust to Google algorithm updates, or how to better optimize your website for improved ranking results and revenue growth, reach out to the Stella Rising SEO team.
+For more information on how to adjust to Google algorithm updates, or how to better optimize your website for improved ranking results and revenue growth, reach out to the Stella Rising SEO team to learn more about our emerging brand and enterprise SEO services.